talalmahmood/github-games/README.md

 You can play the game at: http://githubschool.github.io/github-games/

-Here is how you play the game:
+Here is how you play the games:
 1. Press the space bar to get started.
 2. Press the up arrow to rotate the shape.
 3. The goal is to create complete rows with no empty spaces.